schnerring/schnerring.github.io/content/posts/configure-nut-for-opnsense-and-truenas-with-the-cyberpower-pr750ert2u-ups/index.md

 | Redirect target port   | `3493`                             |
 | Description            | `Redirect NUT traffic to OPNsense` |

-After this you should be able to SSH into your TrueNAS and run the following to retrieve the UPS status from OPNsense:
+After this you should be able to SSH into your TrueNAS and run the following to retrieve the UPS status from OPNsense.

 ```shell
 upsc ups@192.168.1.1